 Rega Planar 3 (1978)

-Since its introduction in 1978, the Rega Planar 3 has been a go-to turntable (and its modern incarnation is still going strong).
+Since its introduction in 1978, the Rega Planar 3 has been a go-to turntable (and its latest incarnation stalked off with a What Hi-Fi? award in 2019 – and then retained it for 2020).
 A respectable mid-market record player, the Planar 3 remains an easy-going, low-cost piece of kit that continues to keep our vinyl spinning - and since the company keeps refining the product, we imagine it'll stay that way for a while yet.

 Michell Gyrodec (1982)